aws-deepracer/aws-deepracer-follow-the-leader-sample-project/README.md

         ros2 launch ftl_launcher ftl_launcher.py

+Once the FTL sample application is launched, you can follow the steps [here](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-set-up-vehicle-test-drive.html) to open the AWS DeepRacer Vehicle's Device Console and checkout the FTL mode tab which will help you control the vehicle.

 ### Enabling `followtheleader` mode using the CLI

 Once the `ftl_launcher` has been kicked off, open a new terminal as the root user.